MEET-microbit-project/MEET-microbit-project.github.io/handbook.md

 being launched into space to complete the next stages of extraterrestrial and extrasolar research.

-Why is robotics still hard?
+Why Is Robotics Still Hard?
 ---------------------------

 Making robots is no easy task.
 If you talk to roboticists, they will